 Who are University of Washington's Most influential alumni?

-University of Washington's most influential alumni faculty include professors and professionals in the fields of Nursing, Criminal Justice, and Computer Science.
-University of Washington’s most academically influential people include Frank Herbert, George Stigler, and Robert Mundell.
+University of Washington's most influential alumni faculty include professors and professionals in the fields of Biology, Computer Science, and Mathematics.
+University of Washington’s most academically influential people include Jane Lubchenco, Ole Ivar Lovaas, and Eric Charnov.

 American writerview profile